nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/day-to-day/deployment.md

 - Snapshot or Date-Based Releases are NOT allowed in PreProd and Prod environments.
 The Nuxeo Cloud Team only deploys production-ready code.
 - Marketplace Package versions should be used.
 The Nuxeo Cloud team will NOT deploy the same Marketplace Package to the same environment multiple times.
 - If a Marketplace Package contains a configuration template please identify this in the Nuxeo Cloud Deployment request.
+- Deployments may take up to 30 minutes to complete once a Cloud team member begins the deployment process.
+This does not include the wait time required to address a deployment request and for it to be picked up by a cloud team member.

 Nuxeo Cloud has Standard Maintenance Windows for all of our Production and Pre-Production Environments.
 The standard maintenance windows are used to make changes to minimize impact to users.